Thunderbolttm 3 in every Acromove product

 ServerPacktm comes standard with GbE and 10GbE RJ-45 network interfaces, and can optionally accept various fiber interface boards depending on the needs of connecting to a data center switch.
 ServerPacktm has a PCIe3/12Gbs architecture ready for the most demanding to compute and storage tasks.

 Fast 10GbE interfaces are rapidly becoming the standard since the cost is coming down.
-Now, organizations are deploying faster 25, 40, 56, and even 100 GbE systems.
-ServerPacktm is designed to keep pace with these up-and-coming standards.
+Since organizations are now deploying even faster systems (25, 40, 56, and even 100 GbE), ServerPacktm is designed to keep pace with these up-and-coming standards.

-If 10GbE SFP+ Fiber is needed, a good idea would be to install a Mellanox 40GbE option board and use a break-out cable to get 4 x 10GbE SFP+ ports that each can be addressed individually.
+We may include an SPF/SPF+ connector at your request but, if 10GbE SFP+ Fiber is needed to a product already ordered and manufactured without it, a good idea would be to install yourself a Mellanox 40GbE option board and use a break-out cable to get 4 x 10GbE SFP+ ports that each can be addressed individually.
 These can also be aggregated on a switch to get a single instance of 40GbE bandwidth.
 It’s more cost-effective than using multiple 10GbE boards and only requires the use of one PCIe slot.

-Multiple high bandwidth ports have several new applications that are just beginning to emerge.
+As for the ThunderPack Minitm, we know that there are multiple high bandwidth ports have several new applications that are just beginning to emerge.
 For example, professional VR (Virtual Reality) recording rigs use as many as 20 high-resolution cameras recording in sync.
 Currently, each camera records to its own storage device.
-Each card must be individually retrieved from the rig and the footage is transferred using a standard card reader (usually working at USB3 data speeds).
+Each card must be individually retrieved from the rig and the footage is transferred using a standard card reader (usually working at USB 3.x data speeds).
 We are working with a couple of partners to develop a fiber interface to the VR rig to transfer all of the footage simultaneously to portable storage in real time.